• Fri. Apr 18th, 2025

 CYPRUS INDEPENDENCE

-After Cyprus gained a hard fought independence from British rule, Polis became part of the newly established Republic of Cyprus.
+After Cyprus gained independence from British rule, Polis Chrysochous became part of the newly established Republic of Cyprus.
 The whole island faced the challenges of nation building and modernisation, but Polis continued to develop as a small agricultural coastal town.
-After the emergence of tourism, the whole Cypriot economy shifted towards the new industry and this led to the development of new hotels and resorts mainly along the coastline of the area.
+After the emergence of tourism, the whole Cypriot economy shifted towards this new industry.
+This led to the development of new hotels and resorts mainly along the coastline of the area.

 The Signing Of The Declaration Of Independence